FortechRomania/js-team-showcase/showcase/javascript-testing/testing-tools-overview.md

 * integration tests: check that individual pieces of your app play nicely together.
 * end-to-end tests (automation): check that entire features work from the user’s perspective.

-[Here](https://www.sitepoint.com/unit-test-javascript-mocha-chai/) is a brief explanation of what are unit tests and why are they good to have.
+[Here](https://www.sitepoint.com/unit-test-javascript-mocha-chai/)  and [here](http://blog.silicak.es/2016-07-07-testing-browser-gulp-phantomJS-mocha-istanbul) are nice reads on unit tests and setup.

 # Tests tools